Lexical Structure

 The HRPC interface-definition language reserves the keyword tokens: package, import, option, message, enum, service, rpc, returns, stream, repeated, optional, required, map, oneof.

-Uncertainty: HRPC is a separate IDL surface (RPC schema), not the Logos source language.
+Note (uncertainty).
+HRPC is a separate IDL surface (RPC schema), not the Logos source language.
+Testability: untestable.

 lex.hrpc.punctuation — HRPC punctuation tokens